Head of Middle and Senior School

 Sam is a enthusiastic maker and designer who loves helping her students to find passion projects in a variety of technologies.
 Following nearly ten years of teaching in both country New South Wales and an international school in Hong Kong, she is actively involved with her students and their projects during class time and extra-curricular projects.
 Sam has been a classroom teacher, Head of Year and an International representative, coordinating student participation in youth conferences and exchange programs.
 She is currently completing her Masters of Education (International) focussing on international experiences and student wellbeing.

 Sam has taught across a wide range of Design and Technology fields and loves all of them, especially those which make use of recycled objects.
 Outside of school she is a passionate textile designer, and loves travelling to explore new cultural influences in design.
 Sam is also an active participant in service projects, assisting in development work and looks forward to working with students at AISM on similar projects.
+Sam will be 8W’s Homeroom teacher and she is looking forward to getting to know her core class as well as all Design and Technology students as she works to find what sparks their curiosity in the world around us.

-Mr Grant Smith, Music Teacher, Year 11 Home Room Teacher
+Music Teacher, Year 11 Home Room Teacher

 Bachelor of Contemporary Music (Southern Cross University), Diploma of Jazz Performance (Gordon Tafe), Diploma of Education (University of Melbourne), Certificate IV in Training and Assessment